 UKTAG is a partnership of the UK environment and conservation agencies which was set up by the UK-wide WFD policy group consisting of UK government administrations.
 It was created to provide coordinated advice on the the science and technical aspects of the European Union's Water Framework Directive (2000/60/EC).
 This Directive sets an enormous challenge in meeting the objectives of the improvement and the protection of the water environment and is the major driver for the sustainable management of water in the UK.
 The water environment includes all rivers, canals, lakes, estuaries, wetlands and coastal waters as well as water under the ground.

-UKTAG is currently chaired by the Environment Agency and supported by a UKTAG Coordinator.
-Representatives from each of the following organisations sit on the group:
+UKTAG is currently chaired by the Environment Agency, supported by a UKTAG Coordinator.
+UKTAG consists of representatives from each of the following organisations:

 The Water Framework Directive (2000/60/EC) and the Groundwater Daughter Directive (2006/118/EC) require EU Member States to protect groundwater against pollution and deterioration by preventing or limiting entry of pollutants (substances liable to cause pollution) to groundwater.
 The respective UK and Ireland environment agencies are responsible for considering whether a potential pollutant should be determined to be a hazardous substance or a non-hazardous pollutant.
 The approach used in assessing substances updates that set out in the old Groundwater Directive (80/68/EEC).